square/stoic/README.md

 Unix Domain Sockets, `socat`, `rsync`, and `run-as`.

-The first time you run Stoic on a process it will attach a jvmti agent which will start a server running inside the process.
+The first time you run Stoic on a process it will attach a jvmti agent which will start a server inside the process.
 We connect to this server through a unix domain socket (via `run-as pkg socat ...` for permissions reasons).
 Each socket connection corresponds to a unique plugin.
 We multiplex stdin/stdout/stderr over this connection.
 See